 Now do a quick breath check...

 If you often catch others rubbing their nose while you're talking to them or see that people are eager to offer you peppermints, or notice some people seem to get a bit annoyed or impatient for nothing and start to avoid you, you might want to ascertain if your breath has a problem and is turning others off.
 (A story was told over the radio that in New York, Manhattan, a hotel doorman was suspended because he has a bad breath...this shows how offensive it can be).
-As humans easily get accustomed to our own odour, halitosis sufferers cannot judge if their breath stinks even when they exhale against their hands to smell unless somebody revealed it to them.
-The most accurate way is to visit your dentist who will be able to use a device called a halimeter which measures the amount of VSCs in the breath after you blow into a tube attached to it.
+As humans easily get accustomed to our own odour, halitosis sufferers cannot judge if their breath stinks even when they exhale against their hands to smell unless somebody reveals it to them.
+The most accurate way is to visit your dentist who will be able to use a device called a halimeter which measures the amount of volatile sulfur compounds (VSCs) in the breath after you blow into a tube attached to it.
 Medical professionals will be able to accurately diagnose if you have halitosis.

 Nevertheless, there are also a few easy tried and tested methods which you can use to check of if your breath is in order.